How to remove ThiefBot malware from the Android operating system?

 Go to "Settings", scroll down until you see "Apps" and tap it.

 Scroll down until you see a potentially unwanted and/or malicious application, select it and tap "Uninstall".
-If, for some reason, you are unable to remove the selected app (e.g., you are prompted with an error message), you should try using the "Safe Mode".
+If, for some reason, you are unable to remove the selected app (e.g., you are prompted with an error message), try using "Safe Mode".

 Boot the Android device in "Safe Mode":

-Push the "Power" button and hold it until you see the "Power off" screen.
+Press the "Power" button and hold it until you see the "Power off" screen.
 Tap the "Power off" icon and hold it.
-After a few seconds the "Safe Mode" option will appear and you'll be able run it by restarting the device.
+After a few seconds, the "Safe Mode" option will appear and you will be able run it by restarting the device.

 Check the battery usage of various applications: